PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 06:58:09
+Last updated: 2024-04-06 06:59:20
-Random Quote: That girl was just crying.
-She's so sad and defenseless... anyone have a condom? - Barney Stinson
+Random Quote: What if everything that came from the past was influenced by the future. - H.G.
+Tannhaus